 Wireless broadband deals are pretty much the only broadband deals you'll see these days.
 You get a Wi-Fi connection with a wireless router, which is by far the most popular way of getting online at home or work.

 It means that everyone at home can access the internet at the same time via their smartphones, laptops and tablets, and everyone at work can log on with whatever device they use for work.

-To enjoy the benefits of wireless broadband, you'll need a wireless router.
-However, these are usually included when you sign up with a broadband provider — often for free — and are very simple to set up, with no technical skills required.
+To set up a wireless internet connection at home you'll need a Wi-Fi router, which is included in any offer when you compare broadband deals from major UK providers.
+They’re usually free of charge and are very simple to set up, with no technical skills required.

 |Package||Broadband speed||Contract length|

 |Virgin Media M125 Ultrafast Fibre broadband only||132Mb average*||18 months|

 |Sky Ultrafast Broadband||145Mb average*||18 months|

 |Sky Superfast Broadband||61Mb average*||18 months|